MuhammadAbdullaah/Todo-app/README.md

 - **Axios** for handling HTTP requests from the React frontend to the Rails backend.
 - **Tailwind CSS** (or Bootstrap, based on your choice) for styling the application.

-## Prerequisites

-Before you start, ensure you have the following installed:

-- Ruby (preferably 3.x)
-- Rails (preferably 6.x or 7.x)
-- Node.js (preferably 14.x or above)
-- Yarn (for React package management)
-- PostgreSQL